-Instead, we work with the more recent language models (LMs) which give rise to two major new design questions.
-First, LMs promise to do away with feature engineering, but for the purpose we have in mind (explaining the model predictions), not all parts of the input are equally informative.
+Our study takes advantage of recent developments in Natural Language Processing by representing character speech using language models (LMs).
+This gives rise to two major new design questions.
+First, LMs decrease reliance on feature engineering, but for the purpose we have in mind (explaining the model predictions), not all parts of the input are equally informative.
 Second, LMs are still known to struggle with identifying relevant information in long texts.
 This raises the question of how much information to present to the classifier at each time: Too little (e.g., just one line), and the input may contain insufficient hints as to the speaker's gender; too much (e.g., a character's complete text from a drama), and the model may struggle.
 Also, the predictions of the model for each individual part of the input have to be aggregated into a prediction at a more global level, for which we also consider multiple options.
-We discuss both of these issues in Section 2 below.
+We discuss both of these issues in \autoref{sec:methods} below.

-Our models are able to correctly classify the gender of characters in Calderón's comedias.
-Our experiments yield the best results given the most amount of input text, but the models also perform well using an aggregation method that takes into account the confidence of each prediction.
-We take this as a positive result for computational analysis of gender portrayal in the works of Calderón: it shows that there are recognizable gender cues at the scene level and, at the same time that, characters' gender roles can vary over the course of a play.
+We find that our models are able to correctly classify the gender of characters in Calderón's \textit{comedias}.
+Our experiments yield the best results when given the most amount of input text, but the models also perform well when using an aggregation method that takes into account the confidence of each prediction.
+We take this as a positive result for computational analysis of gender portrayal in the works of Calderón: It shows that there are recognizable gender cues at the scene level and, at the same time, that characters' gender roles can vary over the course of a play.
 Finally, an examination of the most explanatory features in the models predictions demonstrate that the model picks up on both grammatical and semantic information that contribute to gender prediction.
-The examination of cross-dressing female character demonstrates that these character's lines are more similar to the speech of male characters compared to more traditional female characters, particularly during cross-dressing scenes.
+The examination of cross-dressing female characters demonstrates that these characters' lines are more similar to the speech of male characters compared to more traditional female characters, particularly during cross-dressing scenes.